RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 * After saving session a dispatch is requested if Zappi is connected.
 ### 6003 - Octopus Energy - Join Saving Session.
 * This is created by Octopus Energy (bottlecapdave) Integration Blueprint.

-## Adding the Dashboards
-* Copy the contents of Solax & Octopus Settings.yaml
-* Replace zappi_XXXXXXXX with your Zappi number
-* Replace z_ZZZZZZZZ with your Octopus account number
-* Open Home Assistant
-* Open Overview dashboard
-* Click Pencil icon in top left
-* Click + to add a new dashboard
-* New window opens, click the 3 dots in top left corner
-* Select Edit in Yaml
-* Replace the contents with your prepared yaml
-* Click Save
-* Click Done

 ## User Requirements
 <ol>